-- c.
+c.
 Equivalencies/Exemptions.
-Equivalencies and exemptions to this Order are processed in accordance with DOE O 251.1D, Departmental Directives Program.
+Equivalencies and exemptions to this Order are processed in accordance with DOE O 251.1 (current version), Departmental Directives Program.
 Central Technical Authority (CTA) (or designee) concurrence is required for both exemptions and equivalencies to this Order for nuclear facilities.
-The Deputy Secretary must approve all equivalencies and exemptions to the requirements delineated in this Order except for those stipulated in Paragraphs 3.c.(3)-(4). - (1) Equivalency.
-In accordance with the responsibilities and authorities assigned by Executive Order (EO) 12344, codified at 50 USC Sections 2406 and 2511 and to ensure consistency through the joint Navy/DOE Naval Nuclear Propulsion Program, the Deputy Administrator for Naval
+The Deputy Secretary must approve all equivalencies and exemptions to the requirements delineated in this Order except for those stipulated in Paragraphs 3.c.(3)-(4).